 Primary Keyword | Secondary Keyword

 Insert Mobile App Name (restricted to 23 characters, including spaces.
 Conference names and abbreviations [ie, ASCO, ISHL] are appropriate to use.
 Do not include the location or year in the title.
 For Web activities, it is not necessary to include the type of activity [ie, CSP, Expert Review] in the title, as this will be indicated below the title.
-For Webcasts, use the same app title as was used for the live activity):
+For Webcasts, use the same app title as was used for the live activity): 2014 Exp Review DTC

 Meta Description In this educational activity, expert faculty will provide a concise yet comprehensive discussion on the recent advances in the treatment of advanced refractory differentiated thyroid cancer, the emerging treatment options in this setting and the optimal integration of targeted therapy into the current treatment paradigm